 Patients with chronic thromboembolic pulmonary hypertension (CTEPH) — which is high blood pressure caused by clotting in the blood vessels of the lungs — may be eligible for pulmonary thromboendarterectomy to remove the clots.
 The result of this surgery for CTEPH is often curative.

-Understanding PTE Surgery
+Understanding PTE Surgery for CTEPH

 Once the clots are removed and the patient’s blood has been warmed to a normal temperature, the patient’s heart and lungs are returned to normal function.